Green Juices That Are Best for Rebuilding Blood to Prevent Anemia

 Iron needs vitamin C in order to be absorbed.
 Vitamin C are mostly packaged in fruits and vegetables, making them more usable for your body.
 Avoid drinking excessive green tea as they inhibit the absorption of iron.

 Eat a variety of whole, unprocessed, raw foods that are rich in vitamins, iron and folate.
 Increase intake of chlorophyll, the ‘blood’ of plants, to effectively build iron-rich blood.
 To supplement, buy chlorophyll or chlorella powder from your local healthstore and mix in your juices.
 It may taste “grassy”, some like it, some don’t.
 Mix in your juice or your other nutritious drinks.

 I recommend the following chlorophyll or chlorella.
 Chlorella and wheatgrass green powder are best as they are wholesome foods that are balanced and helpful for anemia.

 These fruits and vegetables are all very high in iron content and are blood-building.
-Include and rotate any of these in your juice recipe, drink regularly:
+Include and rotate any of these in your juice recipe, drink daily: